cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 # The Cosmos Ecosystem

-**Cosmos** is a network of independent blockchains.
-All powered by consensus algorithms with Byzantine Fault-Tolerance (BFT).
+**Cosmos** is a network of independent blockchains: All powered by consensus algorithms with Byzantine Fault-Tolerance (BFT).
 All connected through the Inter-Blockchain Communication protocol (IBC) enabling value transfers (e.g. token transfers) and other communication.
 All this without the need to involve exchanges nor compromise the chains' sovereignty.

 More than this, Cosmos is also **a blockchain ecosystem**, complete with protocols, SDK, tokens, wallets, applications, repositories, services, and tools.